-Tables 2 and 3 contain estimates of the regression coefficients from two models.
-The model for good health is simpler to interpret since it only includes interactions between group and the regressors, but does not include squared terms or other interactions among regressors.
-The model for diabetes includes age-squared and an interaction between age and level of activity which makes the interpretation more challenging, but represents a more realistic modeling scenario.
-Recall, our research questions ask whether there are racial differences in the probability of diabetes at different ages (e.g., are racial difference larger at younger ages than older ages), whether there are racial differences in the effects of growing older on the probability of diabetes, and whether racial differences in the effects of growing older on the probability of diabetes vary by level of physical activity.
-To address these questions, we begin interpretation with graphs to explore group differences in the outcomes by age.
+The model for diabetes includes age-squared and an interaction between the age variables and level of activity which makes the interpretation more challenging, but is a more realistic modeling scenario.
+Recall one of our research questions is whether there are racial differences in the probability of diabetes at different ages (e.g., are racial difference larger at younger ages than older ages), whether there are racial differences in the effects of growing older on the probability of diabetes, and whether racial differences in the effects of growing older on the probability of diabetes vary by level of physical activity.

+Our analyses begin with graphs to explore group differences in the outcomes by age.
 The discrete change with respect to race, referred to simply as the racial difference, is used to test if differences in the outcomes are statistically significant.
 Next, the discrete change with respect to age is used to test if the effects of age differ by race.
 Then we use graphs to examine the more complex example of the effects of age on diabetes for those with different levels of activity.
-Tables are used to examine racial differences in the effects of gender and obesity.
-In these tables, discrete changes for gender and obesity are compared across race using second differences (i.e., racial differences in the discrete changes for these regressors).
+Tables are used to examine racial differences in the effects of gender and obesity, where discrete changes for gender and obesity are compared across race using second differences (i.e., racial differences in the discrete changes for these regressors).
 Finally, racial differences in scalar measures of the effect of a regressor are considered using discrete changes and regression coefficients.